BryanApellanes/Bam.Net.Core/_tools.core/brpc/README.md

 # Brpc

-Using Brpc you can create and expose a web service by creating a class and serving that class with brpc.exe.
+Use Brpc to expose a class definition as a web service.

 # TL;DR
 Serve services: